haynesgt/sfu-wics-hackethon-2016/README.md

 You'll need nodejs from nodejs.org.
 Add the nodejs "bin" folder to your path.

-run `npm install` to download dependencies.
+Run `npm install` to download dependencies.

 ## Configuration